 Any dispute concerning performance of the Contract shall be decided by the Department's designated Contract Manager, who will reduce the decision to writing and serve a copy on the Contractor.
 The decision of the Contract Manager shall be final and conclusive.
 Exhaustion of this administrative remedy is an absolute condition precedent to the Contractor's ability to pursue legal action related to the Contract or any other form of dispute resolution.
 The laws of the State of Florida govern the Contract.
-The Parties submit to the jurisdiction of the courts of the State of Florida exclusively for any legal action related to the Contract.
-Further, the Contractor hereby waives any and all privileges and rights relating to venue it may have under Chapter 47, F.S., and any and all such venue privileges and rights it may have under any other statute, rule, or case law, including, but not limited to those based on convenience.
+The Parties submit to the jurisdiction of the contractor hereby waives any and all privileges and rights relating to venue it may have under Chapter 47, F.S., and any and all such venue privileges and rights it may have under any other statute, rule, or case law, including, but not limited to those based on convenience.
 The Contractor hereby submits to venue in the county chosen by the Department.